Alexander Nesmeyanov: After university

 After graduating from the university (1922), Nesmeyanov remained at the department of Academician N. D. Zelinsky.
 He held the positions of assistant (1924–1938), associate professor, professor (since 1935).
 He headed the Department of Organic Chemistry at the Institute of Fine Chemical Technology since 1938.
-From 1939 to 1954 Nesmeyanov was director of the Institute of Organic Chemistry of the USSR Academy of Sciences.
-In 1939 he was elected as a corresponding member of USSR Academy of Sciences, and in 1943 - an academician of USSR Academy of Sciences.
-In 1946 - 1951 he was an Academician-Secretary of the Department of Chemical Sciences of USSR Academy of Sciences.
+From 1939 to 1954 Nesmeyanov was director of the Institute of Organic Chemistry of the Academy of Sciences of the Soviet Union.
+In 1939 he was elected as a corresponding member of Academy of Sciences of the Soviet Union, and in 1943 - an academician of Academy of Sciences of the Soviet Union.
+In 1946 - 1951 he was an Academician-Secretary of the Department of Chemical Sciences of Academy of Sciences of the Soviet Union.
 Member of the VK P (b) since 1944.
 At the end of the Great Patriotic War, Alexander Nikolayevich returned to his native university.
 He headed the Department of Organic Chemistry (1944 – 1958), he was the dean of the Faculty of Chemistry (1944 – 1948), and then became the rector of Moscow State University(1948 – 1951).
 Thanks to Nesmeyanov's research in the field of organometallic compounds during the war and post-war years, a number of important results were obtained that are of great theoretical and practical importance.
 These studies were aimed at developing methods for the synthesis and studying the chemical properties of various representatives of an important and extensive class of compounds located at the junction of inorganic and organic chemistry.
 During the period of Nesmeyanov's rectorship, the construction of a large complex of university buildings on the Sparrow (Lenin) Hills began.
 Under his leadership, competent commissions were created to develop technical specifications for the placement of university units in a new location.
 They worked in close creative contact with the author's group of architects (full members of the Academy of Architecture of the USSR L. V. Rudnev, S. E. Chernyshev, architects A. F. Khryakov, P. V. Abrosimov), with builders (A. N. Komarovsky, A. V. Voronkov).

 Simultaneously with the colossal construction, the development of the university structure is taking place, and curricula are being improved.
 Thus, courses on the history of sciences were introduced into the curricula of the natural faculties.
 In 1948, the Faculty of Biology was reorganized into the Faculty of Biology and Soil.

 In 1949 construction began on an agrobiological station in Chashnikovo.
 At the same time, the Faculty of Geology was created and the departments were organized: crystallography and crystal chemistry; history of geological sciences.
 In 1950, assistance was provided to the University of Chisinau with literature and equipment.